-Raker, a Democrat, was the representative for California's 2nd congressional district from 1925 to 1927.
+Raker was the representative for California’s 2nd congressional district and was a Democrat.
+He served from 1925 to 1927.

 From Apr 1911 to Jan 1926, Raker missed 103 of 1,843 roll call votes, which is 5.6%.
 This is better than the median of 15.9% among the lifetime records of representatives serving in Jan 1926.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1914-Mar 1915||67||2||3.0%||5th|

 |Dec 1915-Feb 1916||16||0||0.0%||0th|

 |Dec 1917-Feb 1918||34||0||0.0%||0th|